jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- after logging, if progress bar is in progress, we need to redraw it immediately.
+- for interactive mode, a first iteration is to prompt the user in the scrolling terminal.
+Then we add an option to instead open a full screen editor.
+- might be able to improve the quicksort if we use direct statements instead of functions.
+- for the log functions, we can optionally display the function name and the line number of the caller + pid + shlvl. +ISO8601 time `printf "%(%FT%H:%M:%S%z)T" "${EPOCHSECONDS}"`.
+Let user customize the log format with a var? `[%t] %-5level %36logger %msg`.
+Show them how to output as json!
 - add progress in self test; use the number of jobs for %.
 - Refactor the logging functions to be more readable, see if we really need to precalculate them or if we can just compute on the fly.
 Remove createPrintFunction on SIGWINCH.
 - Finish prompt and interactive functions: prompt user for multiline text.
 Prompt user for multi select.